influx6/appsdk/README.md

 	- DSL of html to vecty: https://github.com/dave/html2vecty
 		- Because you can then generate from golang on Web, Desktop and Flutter using CMS pattern.
 Long story...

 - Flux.
-You need a cross platform flux engine
+You need a cross platform flux engine.
+	- Shared between Flutter, Web and Desktop.
 	- Really heavily related to the DSL / CMS aspects.
 	- DRY.
 Golang drives the Flutter and Web, Desktop GUi using data driven configuration.
 	- This gets you maybe 90% code sharing between Flutter, Web and Desktop.

 ## Mage